kontron/u-boot-smarc-sal28/board/kontron/sl28/README.md

 from SD card.
 To use this, assert the `MODULE_TEST#` line.
 Please keep in mind, that this also enables other (undocumented) test features of the module.
-As a customer, you shouldn't use this boot method, nor should you ever has to use it.
+As a customer, you shouldn't use this boot method, nor should you ever have to use it.
 But for the sake of completeness, it is described here.
 After the RCW is loaded from SD card at offset `1000h` it loads the bootloader payload from SD card at offset `10_0000h`.

 The bootloader payload is a u-boot secondary program loader (SPL) with a proper u-boot.
 The RCW actually only copies the SPL to internal SRAM and jumps to its entry point.
-The SPL initialize the SDRAM, figues out where it was bootet from and copies the proper u-boot from the SPI flash (either from the failsafe or from the normal offset) or from SD card to SDRAM and jumps to its entry point.
+The SPL initializes the SDRAM, figures out where it was booted from and copies the proper u-boot from the SPI flash (either from the failsafe or from the normal offset) or from SD card to SDRAM and jumps to its entry point.